Greater Manchester is working to clean up air pollution on local roads.

 Under our investment-led Clean Air Plan, only GM-licensed hackney carriages and private hire vehicles (PHVs) would be eligible for clean vehicle grants.

-Our modelling shows that targeted investment in zero-emission buses and taxis and PHVs is the most effective way to achieve compliance with legal limits for nitrogen dioxide under an investment-led Clean Air Plan.
+Our modelling shows that targeted investment in zero-emission and electric and clean air compliant buses, taxis and private hires is the most effective way to achieve compliance with legal limits for nitrogen dioxide under an investment-led Clean Air Plan.

-Funding has already been available for HGVs but will now close to new HGV applicants.
-Existing applicants that have a funding award will have until 1st January 2025 to spend it.
+Funding is now closed to upgrade Heavy Goods Vehicles and existing applicants that have a funding award will have until 1 January 2025 to spend it.

-Greater Manchester’s investment-led Clean Air Plan proposes a £30.5m Clean Taxi Fund.
-It would use funding already awarded to Greater Manchester by government.
+Greater Manchester’s revised investment-led Clean Air Plan proposes a £30.5m Clean Taxi Fund.
+It would use funding already awarded to Greater Manchester by government:

-A Clean Taxi Fund would need to be approved by government.
-No date for grants opening is available yet.
+The Clean Taxi Fund needs to be approved by government.
+No dates for the funds opening is available yet.

 Please read on, sign up for updates on future funding, or contact your local licensing authority for further information.

-If the government approves our current proposals, grants of between £3,770 and £12,560 would support upgrades to every eligible hackney cab and private hire vehicle licensed with a Greater Manchester authority by 20 December 2023.
+If the government approves the revised investment led Clean Air Plan proposals, grants of between £3,770 and £12,560 would be available to support upgrades to eligible hackney cab and private hire vehicle licensed with a Greater Manchester authority by 1 October 2024.

-The grant amounts are aligned with those offered under the 2021 GM Clean Air Plan with an uplift of 25.6%, reflecting inflation and changes in prices since grants were originally developed.
+The grant amounts have been aligned with those offered under the 2021 GM Clean Air Plan Policy, with 25.6%, uplift reflecting inflation and changes in prices since funding amounts were originally developed.

 Please sign up for updates on future funding.

-If the government approves our current proposals, grants would support upgrades to every eligible hackney cab and private hire vehicle licensed with a Greater Manchester authority by 20 December 2023.
+If the government approves our current proposals, eligibility includes being the owner of a hackney cab and private hire vehicle licensed with a Greater Manchester authority as at 1 October 2024.

 Upgrades would need to meet a new minimum emission standard being introduced by Greater Manchester local authorities by 31 December 2025 (date to be reviewed if government does not agree to the Clean Taxi Fund).